ole1986/a3-exile-scratchie/README.md

 + Copy the `ExileServerMod\scratchie_server.pbo` into your `<ExileServerMod>\addons` directory

-*PLEASE MAKE SURE YOU HAVE REMOVED ALL PREVIOUS FILES FROM THE exile_server.pbo*

 ### Buy Scratchies / Get Prize - required for Option 1: Standalone

 *The below code can be used to buy a scratchie from any object you decide*